jasp-stats/jasp-desktop/Resources/Help/analyses/exploratoryfactoranalysis.md

 ### References
 ---
-- Brown, T. A. (2014).
-Confirmatory factor analysis for applied research.
+- Brown, T. A. (2014). *Confirmatory factor analysis for applied research*.
     Guilford Publications.
 - Hayton, J. C., Allen, D. G., & Scarpello, V. (2004).
 Factor retention
-    decisions in exploratory factor analysis: A tutorial on parallel analysis.
-Organizational research methods, 7(2), 191-205.
+    decisions in exploratory factor analysis: A tutorial on parallel analysis. *Organizational research methods, 7*(2), 191-205.
 - Hopwood, C. J., & Donnellan, M. B. (2010).
-How should the internal structure of personality inventories be evaluated?
-Personality and Social Psychology Review, 14, 332–346.
+How should the internal structure of personality inventories be evaluated? *Personality and Social Psychology Review, 14*, 332–346.
 - Osborne, J. W., Costello, A. B., & Kellow, J. T. (2008).
-Best practices in exploratory factor analysis.
-Best practices in quantitative methods, 86-99.
+Best practices in exploratory factor analysis. *Best practices in quantitative methods*, 86-99.
 - Yong, A. G., & Pearce, S. (2013).
-A beginner’s guide to factor analysis: Focusing on exploratory factor analysis.
-Tutorials in quantitative methods for psychology, 9(2), 79-94.
+A beginner’s guide to factor analysis: Focusing on exploratory factor analysis. *Tutorials in quantitative methods for psychology, 9*(2), 79-94.

 ### R Packages
 ---